O2 SIM Deal

 Check out our Vodafone SIM only deals

-After a bit of a delay, Three's 5G was launched in February 2020, with the rollout initially covering 66 UK locations, including London, Leeds, Glasgow, Bristol, Manchester, Liverpool, Aberdeen and many more.
+After a bit of a delay, Three's 5G was launched in February 2020.
+The rollout initially covered 66 UK locations, including London, Leeds, Glasgow, Bristol, Manchester, Liverpool, Aberdeen, and many more.
 It’s now extended to 303 locations at the time of writing, so that’s excellent coverage.

 Three has dubbed its 5G as the ‘real 5G’ because it has up to twice the 5G spectrum of other networks.
-In theory, that means downloading movies and music and gaming online will be far faster on Three than on its competitors.
+In theory, that means downloading movies, music, and gaming online will be far faster on Three than on its competitors.

 Three’s 5G also comes at no extra cost.
 All of Three’s SIMs are 5G ready as standard, so all you’ll need is a 5G smartphone, and you’re good to go.